mwxiong/guides/dev/2014-04-09-render-tree.md

 In fact, if you want to know what the position, or opacity of a surface at the bottom of the Render Tree, you just have to multiply the opacities and transforms of the Modifiers above it.

-If that makes sense, you know exactly how the Render Tree works.
+Another point of divergence is that the DOM executes a redraw whenever a node's styling or content is changed (immediate mode).
+In Famo.us, the Render Tree batches changes (retain mode) behind the scenes by buffering them against the `requestAnimationFrame` API.
+This ensures changes are resolved at the most optimal time (synced to your monitor's refresh rate).

 To recap, here's a comparison between traditional DOM, and the Famo.us Render Tree.